-reasons for this decline are probably complex, and we can only suggest potential explanations.
-However, it is interesting that most of the species that contribute to this decline are common target species of the Waorani hunters who live along the Maxus road and include white-lipped and collared peccaries, spider and capuchin monkeys, and Salvin's curassow, Spix's guan Penelope jacquacu, and common piping guan Pipile pipile.
+In dramatic contrast with the Auca road, the area of influence of the Maxus road exhibits little signs of habitat loss and fragmentation, emphasizing the effectiveness of restricting access to oil extraction roads, in terms of avoiding human colonisation and its accompanying processes of habitat deterioration.
+In spite of this, wildlife communities in this area have been impacted as suggested by the absence or lower abundance and biomass of several species.
+The reasons for this decline are probably complex and we can only suggest potential explanations.
+However, it is interesting that most of the species that contribute to this decline are common target species of the Waorani hunters that live along the Maxus road and include White-lipped and collared peccaries, spider and capuchin monkeys, and Salvin's curassow, Spix's guan (Penelope jacquacu), and common piping guan (Pipile pipile).
 These species have been shown to contribute between 54 and 84% of the biomass consumed by Waorani families living along this road (Franzen, 2006).
 In this context, our data suggest that the wildlife decline along the Maxus road could be related to the intensification of hunting by the Waorani.
 This conclusion is further supported by the importance of these species in the market of the Kichwa community of Pompeya, which receives wild meat from communities along the Maxus road and the Napo River.
 Between 2005 and 2007, for example, peccaries and spider monkeys accounted for 55% of the total biomass and 48% of the animals that were sold in this market (Suárez et al., 2009).
-The depletion of wildlife along this controlled road has been already suggested on the basis of hunting profiles, which showed that the populations of spider monkey A. belzebuth and howler monkey A. seniculus were experiencing severe depletion in areas influenced by older Waorani communities along other segments of the Maxus road (Franzen, 2006).
+The depletion of wildlife along this controlled road has been already suggested on the basis of hunting profiles, which showed that the populations of spider monkey (Ateles belzebuth) and howler monkey (Alouatta seniculus) were experiencing severe depletion in areas influenced by older Waorani communities along other segments of the Maxus road (Franzen, 2006).